albertosantini/conpa/README.markdown

     - crm.portfolio.conpa, fired when the portfolio is optimized.

+    - render.piechart.conpa, fired when the portfolio is optimized to draw the pie chart.

+    - render.perfchart.conpa, fired when the portfolio is optimized to draw the performances chart.

     - clear.portfolio.conpa, catched when the assets in the basket are greater than two.